raychcom/raychcom.github.io/index.md

 Explore weekly playlists, live streams, and whatever else I'm messing with. -->

-Domain names are like $15/year 🤷🏻‍♀️, so here we are.
 I’m a tech-y gal who listens to too much music and mostly hangs with my fiancee and pets.
 Follow me on social media: (Bluesky and other decentralized platforms.
 And Spotify.)